Inedo/inedo-docs/Content/installation/saml-authentication/various-saml-overview.md

 In general, configuring an identity provider requires the following steps to enable SAML authentication:

  - Create an entity or application
- - Configure a SSO login callback/redirect URL in that application
+ - Configure a SSO login callback/redirect URL in that application to `https://«PROGET_HOST»/saml-acs-callback`
  - Obtain SAML metadata XML file contents

 Instructions for the following specific identity providers can be found here: